by Bill P. and Sommer Thornton

-In Galena, the Continental conquered windy 50 mph roads and extreme dips and turns with ease.
+In Galena, the Continental conquered winding 50 mph roads and extreme dips and turns with ease.
 There was a point when Sommer got lost.
 And with no cell signal, she used the navigation to find her way back to the main road, but not before traveling some 10 miles on the unpaved river bank.
-Concerned most with approaching vehicles that may not see the Continental, Sommer maneuvered the whip through what looked like one grass and wetland utilizing advanced safety technology.
+Concerned most with approaching vehicles that may not see the Continental, Sommer maneuvered the whip through wet land utilizing advanced safety and dynamic drivetrain technology.

 Clever Tech Easy to Adapt